diannejardinez/SQL-World-Bank-International-Debt/README.md

 > Income levels were Low income, lower middle income,  middle income, upper middle income

 **Cumulative debt(1970-2019)**
-- Total amount of debt for years between 1970-2019 ordered from highest to lowest.
-Middle income seems to be affected by debt the most.
-Data in this analysis only include debt owed.
+- Middle income seems to be affected by debt the most.
+Data in this analysis only include debt owed. <small><i>Data in this analysis only include debt owed</i></small>

 Income Level| Total Debt
 ------------|-----------